 Several years ago, we had the same problem in our home.
 The unit was loud, drafty, and cycled from to warm to very cool about every 15 minutes.

 We solved both problems by investing in new technology, variable speed inverter-driven air conditioners with fans that slow down to nearly inaudible at night when it is cooler outside.
 Even at full speed, we can not hear the unit from either our bed or our dining table.
 The inverter is that piece of magic technology that makes noisy motors very quiet and raise the efficiency by eliminating all the noise.
+Remember Harry Potter explaining that science was for people who could not do magic?
+This new unit uses less than 1/2 the power of the Dometic it replaced – truly magic in my limited understanding of how things work.

 Variable speed air conditioners such as the one we chose for Winnie are designed to automatically adjust their output of cold, or heated, air in response to the temperature of the space they are cooling or heating.
 In a RV running on generator power, this is especially important because the generator runs at a lower speed all the time, roughly 40% of the average speed of an older design unit.
 This means a lower, constant, noise level with less wear on the generator and your nerves.
 So, rather than listening to the generator struggle each time the unit begins the cool cycle, this unit is essentially always on, quiet, and sipping electrical power and generator fuel.